AlexBHarley/deepstream.io-website/src/tutorials/integrations/other-digital-ocean/readme.md

 deepstream install cache redis
 ```

-Each command will print out a example configuration snippet.
+Each command will print out an example of a configuration snippet.
-These snippets needs to be added to the `/etc/deepstream/config.yml`
+These snippets need to be added to the `/etc/deepstream/config.yml`

-So the plugins section should looks like this at the end:
+So the plugins section should look like this at the end:

 ```yaml
 plugins: